This variation on an old-world recipe uses new-world ingredients to make something that's not your average dumpling!

 It's handy but not essential to have two people for this step, one to boil the dumplings and one to shape them.
-Fill your big pot about 2/3 full of water, add a bit of salt, and bring to a boil.
+Fill your big pot about 2/3 full of water, add a bit of salt, and bring to the boil.
 Meanwhile, shape the dough into balls about the size of a walnut by rolling small portions between your hands - they'll expand while cooking.
-Drop them into the boiling water without crowding and cook for 5-10 minutes, until they indicate that they're done by rising to the top.
+Drop them into the boiling water without crowding and cook for five to ten minutes, until they indicate that they're done by rising to the top.
 The water will probably turn murky and yellow, but don't let that put you off!
 Remove the finished dumplings from the pot with a slotted spoon and drain well.

-Serve the dumplings with plenty of browned butter and toasted walnuts or fried apples and onions, by themselves or with a hearty stew, a mushroom dish, or something else with lots of gravy to sop up.
+Serve the dumplings with plenty of browned butter and toasted walnuts or fried apples and onions, by themselves or with a hearty stew, a mushroom dish, or something else with lots of gravy to mop up.
 This amount serves four generously, but fortunately, dumplings are arguably even better the second day, cut up and fried like potatoes...